sn0wkzy/AstralWarden/README.md

 ### Full asynchronous checks
 * All checks and listeners run in asynchronous (Netty Thread)
-* Each action is divided for part to avoid lag
 * The AstralWarden does not affect performance with high amount of players

 ### Staff commands